 May God be with you as you travel that way, today and always.
 Dave

 [Follow this link for more about St John and St Mark, Bury.
-If you want to pick up a hard-copy version of our June 2019 magazine then we would love to see you in church!]
+If you want to pick up a hard-copy version of our June 2019 magazine then we would love to see you in church!
+For the bumper July and August magazine please follow this link]